ijayzo/Employee-Holiday-Portal/README.md

 All the code required to get started
 Images of what it should look like

+# Usage of Employee Holiday Portal App

+usage is the same as what i did for app3.  just include a readme file with all the controller calls and the expected responses

 # Usage of Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).